 Are the helix-turn-helix (HTH) DNA-binding motifs of seed plant Leafy enzyme and the insect homeodomain protein Engraled, products of molecular coevolution? ...
 LFY ENZYME STRUCTURE

-One key ingredient left out of the steaming cauldron of past ideas on the origin of flowering plants is the potential modular evolution of a class of mobile chromosome parasites known as transposable elements (TEs) ...
+A key ingredient often left out of the steaming cauldron of past ideas on the origin of flowering plants is the potential modular evolution of a class of mobile chromosome parasites known as transposable elements (TEs) ...
 LTR RETROTRANSPOSONS

 What did external biotic and physical factors have to do with the evo-devo of larval moult cycles and innovative mouthparts of phytophagous insects? ...
 ORIGIN OF THE HOLOMETABOLA